Isola del Garda: History

 In 1422, Bernardino of Siena was on the island for the first of several visits and in that period a Franciscan convent was constructed.
 It was rebuilt and expanded in 1438, the added church was named Santa Maria dello Scoglio.
 In 1470, Father Francesco Licheto (1450–1520), a member of the noble Lechi family from Brescia, founded a school of theology and philosophy on the island.
 In 1517, a religious commentary he wrote was printed for him by Paganino Paganini on the island, and became the first printed book to be published in the whole region around Lake Garda.
-Giano Fregoso, Doge of Genua, and his son Alessandro used the island as a retreat.
+Giano Fregoso, Doge of Genoa, and his son Alessandro used the island as a retreat.
 However, after Licheto's death the religious community there went into decline.
 From 1685 to 1697 it was a convent for novices.

 In 1795, the government of the Republic of Venice decided to suppress the monastery.
 Its last head, Bonaventura di Casalloro, was forced to close the monastery and leave the island with the remaining monks.
 The property was then requisitioned by a decree of Napoleon Bonaparte in 1798, after the establishment of the Cisalpine Republic.
 Its government sold the island to private owners in 1800.
 After passing through several hands, it was bought in 1817 by Count Luigi Lechi from Brescia.
 He ordered major construction and renovation works and the monastery was turned into a villa.
 Lechi was also a poet and among his guests were composers Gioachino Rossini and Gaetano Donizetti, the writers Ippolito Pindemonte and Cesare Arici as well as painter Luigi Basiletti and architect Rodolfo Vantini.
 The latter designed the island's small port with its tower.
 Lechi's lover, the singer Adelaide Malanotte, was also a regular guest.
 In 1837, Luigi Lechi passed the property on to his brother Teodoro (1778–1866), a former general in the Napoleonic army, who – among other changes – added the terraces at the front of the villa.

 In 1860, the island was expropriated by the newly unified Italian state and turned into a border fortification against the Austrians, who at the time still held the region of Venetia including the eastern shore of Lake Garda.
 Although some construction work was done, the idea to turn the island into a fortress was abandoned after the Austrians ceded most of their holdings in northern Italy to the Kingdom of Italy after the Third Italian War of Independence in 1866.
 After that, only the northern end of Lake Garda around Riva del Garda remained Austrian.
 In 1870, the island was sold at auction and purchased by Baron Scotti.
 He in turn sold it to Duke Gaetano de Ferrari (1818–1893) from Genoa.
 De Ferrari and his wife, the Russian aristocrat Maria Sergeyevna Annenkova (1837–1924), moved to the island.